-SEDATION/ANESTHESIA: Sedation/anesthesia involves a risk of heart, lung, allergic or other drug reaction problems (<1/200), which rarely (<1/160,000) can be fatal.
-Sedation/anesthesia is administered and monitored by a CRNA under the supervision of the physician performing your procedure.
-Anesthesiologist (a specialist physician providing sedation/anesthesia) services are not available at the Southwest Endoscopy Center but are available at Mercy Regional Medical Center and can be arranged at the request of either the patient or the physician performing your procedure.
+SEDATION/ANESTHESIA: Moderate sedation involves a risk of heart, lung, allergic or other drug reaction problems (<1/200), which rarely can be fatal.
+Sedation/anesthesia administered by a nurse anesthetist is the form of sedation recommended at the Southwest Endoscopy Center.
+Anesthesiologist (a specialist physician providing sedation/anesthesia) services are not available at the Southwest Endoscopy Center but are available at Mercy Regional Medical Center and can be arranged at the request of either the patient or the physician performing your procedure, at an additional cost.

-MEDICATIONS THAT AFFECT BLOOD CLOTTING: Your doctor may recommend that these drugs (such as Coumadin, Pradaxa, Xarelto, Eliquis, Plavix, Effient, aspirin, nonsteroidal anti-inflammatory agents and others) be discontinued before colonoscopy to reduce possible bleeding risk related to polyp removal.
+MEDICATIONS THAT AFFECT BLOOD CLOTTING: Your doctor may recommend that these drugs (such as Coumadin, Plavix, Effient, aspirin, nonsteroidal anti-inflammatory agents and others) be discontinued before colonoscopy to reduce possible bleeding risk related to polyp removal.
 Stopping and restarting these drugs however carries some risk of blood clot related problems, including stroke and heart attack.
 In some cases we may advise you to undergo colonoscopy without stopping these medications, in the belief that possible bleeding is less of a risk to your health than the risk of possible heart attack or stroke.